-A student for an honours degree must complete his or her study, in the case of full-time students, within two years and, in the case of part-time students, within three years of first registering for the degree.
+A student who is registered for an honours degree must complete his or her study, in the case of full-time students, within one year of registering for the degree and, in the case of part-time students, within two years of first registering for the degree.
 Under special circumstances, the Dean, on the recommendation of the head of the department, may give approval for a limited extension of this period.